Have you noticed that 40 spelling is a little weird?

 Spelling 40 is a common mistake

-For anyone learning English, the correct spelling of 40 is a surprise.
-Four, fourteen, forty!
+For anyone learning English, the correct spelling of 40 comes as a surprise.
+It’s four, fourteen but forty!

-Even more, when you think for a fraction it is one-fourth because it relates to four.
+It’s even more confusing when you think that for a fraction, it is one-fourth because it relates to the number four.

-But for an ordinal number, it is the fortieth because it refers to forty.
+But for an ordinal number, it is the fortieth because it refers to the number forty.

-It’s not much different to five and fifty.
+It’s not much different to five and fifty and two and twenty.
 It’s simply about spelling and ease of pronunciation.